-1. Compensation for pain and suffering for the lung condition itself.
+Compensation for pain, suffering and loss of amenity caused by the lung condition itself.

 Some examples of how much compensation you can expect for the pain and suffering which a black lung condition causes, include:

 Once you have been diagnosed with black lung you are considered to have a recognised lung disease – your symptoms might include sleep disturbance, shortness of breath, coughing episodes and a progressively worsening ability to breath.
-In this instance black lung disease claims are likely to be worth between: £45,000 – £59,000
+In this instance black lung disease claims are likely to be worth between £55,000 – £70,000.

-On this page you have discovered how coal miners’ pneumoconiosis is caused, the symptoms you are likely to suffer and the amounts of compensation black lung disease claims attract.
+In this article you have discovered how ex coal workers can claim coal miners’ pneumoconiosis from past employers and the amounts of compensation black lung disease claim settlements are worth.

-Click industrial accident to see the page I have written setting out the UK industrial injuries claims process from start to finish.
+We recommend you see our industrial disease claim process article, which sets out the industrial injuries claims process from start to finish.